ncss-tech/lab-data-delivery/meeting-notes/meeting-notes-2017-07-20.md

-# KSSL Subteam Meeting Notes
+# 2017-07-20 Meeting Notes
-2017-07-20

-Present
+Members present:

  * Kevin Godsey
  * Jason Nemecek
- * Rich Ferguson
+ * Rick Nesser
  * Jay Skovlin
  * Dylan Beaudette

 ## Action Items

- 1. Rich gets access setup for team members
+ 1. Rick gets access setup for team members
  2. ~~Dylan sends table results (access DB) to those who don't have it~~
  3. ~~Dylan will init a GitHub repository on ncss-tech and invite subteam members~~
  4. Jason / Adolfo write python to export CSV from FGDB
- 5. ~~Dylan will ask Rich about table partitioning and indexing~~
+ 5. ~~Dylan will ask Rick about table partitioning and indexing~~
  6. Everyone: pick a table to work on

 ## Topics ##

-### Status of the "six tables" (Rich) ###
+### Status of the "six tables" (Rick) ###
 Some of the tables are ready to use, others are not due to long run times.
-Rich is willing to give access to the group (1) so that we can test query optimization strategies.
-Rich suggests updating vs. re-making the tables each release cycle.
+Rick is willing to give access to the group (1) so that we can test query optimization strategies.
+Rick suggests updating vs. re-making the tables each release cycle.
 Dylan will send out access DB to Jason and Jay (2).

 ### Working environment ###
 Sharepoint or GitHub?
 Going to try GitHub due to the text-based nature of these files and ability to move between revisions (3).
 Syntax highlighting might also be helpful.